unix-chewy/flashcard-app/README.md

 - The linear progress bar reflects your current position through the deck.
 - The app automatically resets the flashcard to front when moving through cards.

+## Reflections of the Developers:

+### NAGUIT, Kyle Chester P.
+One of the most significant challenges encountered during the development of Flashy was the enhancement of its user interface.
+Initially, the group planned to create a simple static application that displays a single question with a 'Show Answer' button.
+However, this concept was too simplistic and likely to result in a poor user experience.

+To address this, the design was revised to be more visually appealing with a minimalist approach.
+The new plan involved creating a user interface where each question is presented on a flashcard.
+The 'Show Answer' button was replaced with a GestureDetector widget, enabling the user to flip the card with a touch gesture.
+To implement this flashcard design, several widgets were used.
+Among these are the Card widget for the flashcard's surface, FadeTransition to create a smoother UI, and a LinearProgressIndicator to display the user's study progress.